-Terresa Humphries-Wadsworth, a licensed psychologist and highly experienced public speaker, is an expert in mental health promotion, suicide prevention and postvention, and behavioral health crisis care.
-A skilled manager and leader with a deep commitment to improving outcomes for individuals with suicide risk, she has over 25 years of clinical experience providing mental health services in frontier, rural, and urban settings.
+Terresa Humphries-Wadsworth is a licensed psychologist and an expert in mental health promotion, suicide prevention and postvention, and behavioral health crisis care.
+A skilled manager and leader with a deep commitment to improving outcomes for individuals with suicide risk, she has over 25 years of clinical experience providing mental health services in remote, rural, and urban settings.

 Humphries-Wadsworth holds a PhD in Counseling Psychology from Texas A&M University.